ska-telescope/observation-execution-tool/docs/src/index.rst

 located in the user's home directory.
 If for some reason no config file is found, the toggles are set to their default values.

-Currently the option toggles are:
+Currently the toggle option are:

 +-------------------+---------+----------------------------+---------+
 | Toggle            | Type    | Description                | Default |